 Tunisia is a country with a hot climate and a high rate of food spoilage.
 In order to reduce the risk of food poisoning among tourists, the sanitary and hygienic rules of the Republic of Tunisia prohibit the hotels from providing guests with lunch boxes.

-In the majority of the Tunisian hotels, breakfast is served starting from 6:00 a.m.
-Tourists who go on an excursion or leave for the airport after 6:00 a.m. are sure to have breakfast at the hotel.
-If an airport transfer or an excursion implies leaving the hotel between 5:00 a.m. and 6:00 a.m., the DMC makes a request to the hotel management for the provision of early breakfast for such tourists.
+In the majority of the Tunisian hotels, breakfast is served starting from 7:00.
+Tourists who go on an excursion or leave for the airport after 7:00 are sure to have breakfast at the hotel.
+If an airport transfer or an excursion implies leaving the hotel between 5:00 and 7:00, the DMC makes a request to the hotel management for the provision of early breakfast for such tourists.
 The guests are recommended to contact their hotel guide on the eve of the early departure and check the opportunity to have an early breakfast.
 The DMC’s request for the provision of early breakfast can be either accepted or rejected at the discretion of the hotel management.
 Early breakfast is offered by the hotels only in the continental format: hot drinks, pastry, cold cuts.
-In case of going to an excursion or leaving for the airport before 5:00 a.m. early breakfast for tourists is not provided.
+In case of going on an excursion or leaving for the airport before 5:00, early breakfast for tourists is not provided.

 The unavailability of «early breakfast» and “lunch box” services cannot be deemed as grounds for filing a complaint.